PranayJangid20/PranayJangid20/README.md

 * 🚀 I have expertise in Mobile app dev and have built successful Backend modules and successfully designed systems like Notification launching services, Cohort management system, etc.
 * 🐛 Resulting from my previous background of working with startups, I also have product ka keeda (Product design and Product understanding).
 * 📂 GitHub is great but, I have more local repos than on this account.
-* 💭 I also love to do business studies and tend to develop and code low-level designs on how those businesses may be functional, recent studies on Location-based apps or Delivery apps.
+* 💭 I also love to do business studies and tend to develop and code low-level designs on how those businesses may function.
+Recent study on Location-based apps or Delivery apps.

 ### Skills